boyko11/ML-Notes/ML.md

 * Flip the bits at random positions - every bit comes from one of the parents
 * If there are sub-pieces that are correct that may be preserved in the offspring
 * this is called Uniform cross-over - this is the way we get our genes from our parents

+* Backprop moves slowly from one hypo to a new very similar hypo.
+This makes backprop prone to falling in a local optimum.
+In contrast, GA can move abruptly since an offspring can be very different from its parent.
+Also since GA maintains populations, there are multiple hypos at the same time, covering multiple points of the search space, Hence GA is much more immune to falling into a local optima.
+* Schema Theorem: More fit schemas will tend to grow in influence, especially schemas containing a small number of defined bits(containing a large number of '*') and especially when these defined bits are near one another
+* Lamarkian Evolution - the experiences of an individual directly affects the genes passed onto that individual's offspring <=> there is a direct relation between an individual evolution and species evolution.
+Most disagree, but the concept has been applied successfully in GA
+* Baldwin effect - similar to Lamark's idea - though it is more like survival of the fittest: If a new predator appears, only the species who LEARN how to avoid it survive and pass their genes on.
+* An application of the Baldwin effect would be a NN with some weights allowed to adjust themselves

 * Mimic
 * Generate samples from P_Theta_t(x)